TKCERT/cortextester/README.md

 analyzer-input -t "domain" -v "thehive-project.org" | <your-cortex-analyzer> | analyzer-output
 ```

-For more information about the usage of `analyzer-input`, see:
+For more information about the usage of the tools, see:
 ```
+analyzer-config --help
 analyzer-input --help
+analyzer-output --help
 ```

 ## Roadmap